apache/calcite/doc/HOWTO.md

 ## JavaTypeFactory

-When Optiq compares `Type` instances, it requires them to be the same object.
-If there are two distinct `Type` instances that refer to the same Java type, Optiq may fail to recognize that they match.
+When Calcite compares `Type` instances, it requires them to be the same object.
+If there are two distinct `Type` instances that refer to the same Java type, Calcite may fail to recognize that they match.
 It is recommended to:
--   Use a single instance of `JavaTypeFactory` within the optiq context
+-   Use a single instance of `JavaTypeFactory` within the calcite context
 -   Store the `Type` instances so that the same object is always returned for the same `Type`.

-## Set up PGP signing keys (for Optiq committers)
+## Set up PGP signing keys (for Calcite committers)

 Follow instructions at http://www.apache.org/dev/release-signing to create a key pair.
 (On Mac OS X, I did `brew install gpg` and `gpg